Viktor Sokolov (naval officer)

 Viktor Nikolayevich Sokolov (Виктор Николаевич Соколов; born 4 April 1962) is an officer of the Russian Navy and former commander of the Black Sea Fleet.
 He holds the rank of admiral.

 In 2016, as deputy commander, Sokolov was in charge of a detachment of the Northern Fleet engaged in operations off the coast of Syria during the Russian intervention there.
 After several months of operations, Sokolov was thanked for his services by the Chief of the General Staff Army General Valery Gerasimov, and returned with the taskforce to the fleet's homebases in Northern Russia.
 In January 2020 he left his post as deputy commander of the Northern Fleet to take up his new role as head of the N. G. Kuznetsov Naval Academy.
-In August 2022 during the 2022 Russian invasion of Ukraine, he was appointed to command the Black Sea Fleet.
+In August 2022 during the Russo-Ukrainian war, he was appointed to command the Black Sea Fleet.
 In 2024, Vice Admiral Sergey Pinchuk replaced him as commander of the Black Sea Fleet.

 Sokolov has not been seen since Ukraine claimed his death on 22 September 2023 when the Black Sea Fleet headquarters in Sevastopol, Crimea, was hit by Storm Shadow cruise missiles fired by Ukraine in Operation Crab Trap.
 The Russian government denied that he had been killed and published a video purporting to show him still alive.
 In 2024, the International Criminal Court issued an arrest warrant for Sokolov, citing his alleged war crimes during the Russian invasion of Ukraine.